Police investigate shooting at DART station

-DALLAS -- DART and Dallas Police Officers are investigating a shooting that occurred on the rail platform as a DART train pulled into the LBJ/Central station around 6:30 p.m.
+DALLAS — DART and Dallas police are investigating a shooting that occurred on the rail platform as a train pulled into the LBJ/Central station at about 6:30 p.m.
 Wednesday.

 The shooter, who turned himself in to police, said the victim lunged at him as he attempted to exit the train and that he fired multiple times in self-defense.
 Witnesses said the pair had been arguing aboard the train before the shooting.

-DART Public Information Officer Mark Ball said the victim, a man in his 40’s, was taken to Texas Health Presbyterian Hospital of Dallas with gunshot wounds to the chest, leg and shoulder.
+Mark Ball, a spokesman with DART, said the victim, a man in his 40s, was taken to Texas Health Presbyterian Hospital of Dallas with gunshot wounds to the chest, leg and shoulder.

-Ball reported that the shooter, a man in his 60’s, faces charges of assault with a deadly weapon and that his gun was recovered at the scene.
+Ball reported that the shooter, a man in his 60s, was released after questioning and the case will be referred to a grand jury.

 Orange and Red line rail passengers were bused around the station while it remained closed for crime scene investigation and clean-up.